Yusin2Chen/Yusin2Chen.github.io/_posts/2025-05-27-Geoparquet.md

   print(result.head())
   ```

-- CQL2 to SQL Translation

-  : To maintain compatibility with existing STAC API workflows and allow users to leverage familiar query languages, the
+- CQL2 to SQL Translation: To maintain compatibility with existing STAC API workflows and allow users to leverage familiar query languages, the

   ```
   pygeofilter